 Adam Sell

 Adam doesn't remember a time when a pair of binoculars wasn't around his neck.
-He was mentored by his father and other local birders in north Texas, and later by the incredible birding community of the Chicagoland area.
-He is a former board member of the Illinois Ornithological Society, is a member of the Illinois Ornithological Records Committee, and is the lead counter and data compiler for the Fort Sheridan Hawkwatch in Lake Forest, Illinois.
+He was mentored by his father and other local birders in north Texas and later by the incredible birding community of the Chicagoland area.
+He is deeply involved in his local birding community, including time spent on the board of the Illinois Ornithological Society and as a member of the Illinois Ornithological Records Committee.

-A former middle school educator, Adam is a natural teacher and has found guiding clients to be his preferred classroom.
-He sets out to ensure that both the novice birder and world lister have an incredible experience in the field.
-Adam leads trips in North, Central, and South America.
-When not birding, Adam enjoys the study of all other aspects of nature and relaxing in the outdoors with his wife Tiffany, and son Ian.
+A former middle school teacher, Adam is a natural teacher and has found guiding clients to be his preferred classroom.
+He joined Red Hill Birding full-time in 2022 after spending summers guiding across Central and North America.
+He now both organizes and guides tours around the globe, and works alongside Josh on the day-to-day operations of Red Hill Birding.
+Adam sets out to ensure that both the novice birder and world lister have an incredible experience in the field.
+When not birding, you can find Adam enjoying all other aspects of nature and relaxing outdoors with his wife Tiffany, and son Ian.

 steve Huggins